Possible food license exemptions

 - Three dairy cows (no more than two producing) that have calved at least once

 - Nine sheep that have lactated at least once

-The fluid milk from these animals may be sold for human or other consumption only if the milk is sold directly to the consumer at the premises where produced.
+- The fluid milk from these animals may be sold for human or other consumption without a license only if the milk is sold directly to the consumer at the premises where produced.
 Licensing is required to produce and sell any processed dairy products (cheese, ice cream, butter, etc.)

 Retail food license exemptions

 - Selling the following, in individual-sized portions for immediate consumption only

 - Candy, candied apples, and non-potentially hazardous (not requiring temperature control for the safety of the food product) confections